 Center for Jewish Care’s Housing Navigation Project

 The Center for Jewish Care (CJC) was established at Jewish Family Service to provide critical services to San Diego’s Jewish community.
 Clients identifying housing stability as a primary need will meet with CJC’s Housing Resource Navigator who will employ multiple tools to build financial literacy.
-JWF’s funding would be used to support single women and female heads of households providing them with housing assistance so that they may achieve stability in San Diego.
+JWF’s funding is specifically used to support single women and female heads of households and provide them with housing assistance so that they may achieve stability in San Diego.
+As of January 2025, JFS has supported 5 female-led households and distributed more than half of JWF funds.
+They are well on target to meet and exceed projected outcomes for the year.

 Grantee Awarded – $30,000